kulkarni-aish-northeastern/Apple-Music-Top-10K-Tracks/README.md

 Models: Saved machine learning models for future use.
 Visualizations: Generated plots and visualizations.

+Data Source: The dataset was obtained from Kaggle, a platform for data science competitions and datasets.
+You can find the dataset here: https://www.kaggle.com/datasets/kanchana1990/apple-music-dataset-10000-tracks-uncovered

 Feel free to explore the notebooks and data to delve deeper into the analysis and findings!